cryspen/verify-rust-std/testable-simd-models/README.md

 Modeling extern intrinsics is similar to modeling the builtin ones, in that the models are written by hand and treat the SIMD vectors as arrays of machine integers.
-The main difference is that these intrinsics are platform specific and so their modeling requires looking at the Intel or ARM documentation for the underlying operation.
+The main difference is that these intrinsics are platform-specific and so their modeling requires looking at the Intel or ARM documentation for the underlying operation.

 For example, the extern intrinsic `phaddw` used in `avx2` corresponds to an